asensionacher/cs2-tournament-discord-bot/README.md

    7. `!add_player Iberian_Soul DeLonge 76561198028497770 coach`
 3. Once you have the 16 teams created, add to each user in discord their role, which are in the example above `Iberian_Soul_captain`, `Iberian_Soul_player`. `Iberian_Soul_coach`
 4. Execute from `Admin` channel `!all_teams_created`.
 The channels on `Swiss stage round 1` will be randomly created the games.
 For each game, an admin channel and a public channel are created.
 On the game-admin channel only the captains can write and is used for picks & bans, but you can also use it for internal game communication between teams and org.
 The idea is to have also public-game-channel to show information about the match.
 5. On each game, the captain of each team have to send vetoes and picks.
-Send `!veto dust2` for vetoing dust2 or `!pick inferno` for picking inferno.
-Once all vetoes and picks are selected, decider will be automatically selected.
+They have to click on buttons when it's their turn.
-6. Once all games are finished, automatically new games will be created, respecting the current streak of each team.
+6. Once all games are finished, run `!finish_round` in the admin channel to create the new games.
 7. Once the swiss-stage is finished, quarterfinal will be created.
 The same for the rest of elimination stage.